obstruse/GoogleAssistant-Docker/README.md

 ## Configure a Google Developer Project

-A Google Developer Project gives your device access to the Google Assistant API.
-The project tracks quota usage and gives you valuable metrics for the requests made from your device.

-To enable access to the Google Assistant API, do the following:
+To create a Google Developer Project and enable access to the Google Assistant API, do the following:

 * In the Cloud Platform Console, go to the Projects page.
 Select an existing project or create a new project.